FlakeOrg/FlakeOrg/README.md

 # Welcome to my profile!
 ## Who is behind this profile?

-Behind this profile is a teenager who has no experience in javascript, and is terrible at making commit messages.
+Behind this profile is a teenager.
+Wowzers.
 ## What's your history of coding?

 Well, it started in about 2018 when I was pretty young.
 I started to learn basic HTML and CSS.
 Then, at some point, I began to make Unity games, in about 2020.
 This was where I learned some basic C#.
 Then I took a break.
 A *really* long one.
 At some point (2023), I went back into coding.
 I started to try and learn how to make Roblox games.
 To my surprise (not really), it was hard to make Roblox games using Lua!
 So I didn't make much of a Roblox game.
 But I was still learning it.
 It's now 2025, and I started a test on Unity.
 It was pretty simple.
 There really wasn't much to it, I made a simple character controller and animator.
 I also got back into learning how to create Roblox games again.
 This time, I learned about animations too.

-Now it's 2026.
-I'm making a *real* game (not tests) called Skool, which is a sandbox school, on Unity.
-I'm starting to learn more about Unity C# and other languages.

 ## What languages do you code?